brianyi14/honda-accord-prices/report.md

     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

 For a nested F-Test, the null hypothesis is that the coefficients of all the additonal predictors is zero.
 The alternative hypothesis is that at least one of the coefficients of the additional predictors is not zero.
 The F-statistic is 3.7299, which is not equal to one, indicating we should reject the null hypothesis.
-Unfortunately, the p-value of 0.06135 isn't significant so we fail to reject the null hypothesis.
+Unfortunately, a p-value of 0.06135 isn't significant so we fail to reject the null hypothesis.
 In other words, the addition of the cubic term is not a significant improvement in predicting the price of a Honda Accord.

 ------------------------------------------------------------------------

 **Quartic Model**

-We conduct a nested F-test to determine whether the addition of a cubic and quartic terms improves our quadratic model.
+We again conduct a nested F-test to determine whether the addition of a cubic and quartic term improves our quadratic model.

 ``` r
 # Quartic model